Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/manual/MaximalIndependentSet.rst

 ..
 Note::
    1. Maximal independent set CPU time benchmarking is running on Intel(R) Xeon(R) CPU E5-2667 v3 @ 3.20GHz, cache(2048 KB), cores(31)
    2. time unit: ms.
    3. This mis implementation focus on single-kernel-level design and focusing on mid-scale dataset processing.
-As showed in table, with the increasing of the graph vertex number, the FPGA show increasingly advantage over CPU offloading.
+As showed in table, with the increasing of the graph vertex number, the FPGA shows an increasingly advantage over CPU offloading.
    4. The performance is tested under config of "set_property -dict [list CONFIG.ECC_EN {false} CONFIG.ECC_SCRUB_EN {false}] [get_bd_cells hmss_0]"